ucdavis-adminit/erp-api-docs/docs/3.2 Oracle ERP Data Server/3.2.3 Action Requests/3.2.3.1 GL Journal/HOME.md

     * Value must be enabled and the accounting date between the start and end date in the relevant support table for the segment.
     * If the program, project, or activity fields have an invalid value, replace with all zeroes.
     * If the purpose has an invalid value, and is not required per the CVR rules below, replace with zeroes.
     * The project in `glSegments` must be a GL-only project.
-It must have `GL0000000A` as a parent.
-(Use direct parent for now, there is no plan to make the hierarchy multi-level.)
+It must have `GLG000000A` as the level 1 parent.
     * Segment must not be a summary value.
   * Verify Accounting Period if given.
 It must exist and be open.
 Assign current accounting period if missing.
 Fail if an invalid period was given.
   * Verify that any field which has a valid list of values contains a valid value.